Fable3/c4-final-project/README.md

 Using the free service of auth0.com, I've registered a new application for my domain, named TODOApp.
 In the advanced settings/JWT type I've selected the RS256 and downloaded my certificate.
 I've set the callback URL to http://localhost:3000/callback to receive the authentication data (user (sub) id, token), and the Allowed Web Origins to http://localhost:3000 to allow connection.
 The domain and client id values saved in client/config.ts.

-For token verification in backend/src/lambda/auth/auth0Authorizer.ts, I've set the certificate URL and followed the guide in https://auth0.com/blog/navigating-rs256-and-jwks/ and in https://github.com/auth0/node-jwks-rsa/blob/master/examples/express-demo/README.md
+For token verification in backend/src/lambda/auth/auth0Authorizer.ts, I've set the certificate URL and followed the guide in https://auth0.com/blog/navigating-rs256-and-jwks/ and in https://github.com/auth0/node-jwks-rsa/blob/master/examples/express-demo/README.md.
+However the JSON file also has my other certificates, for the Udagram app, so later I changed back to include it in the source code.

 Next I filled all the functions with mock data, and filled out the serverless.yml file with resource definitions for S3 and DynamoDB table structure.